NeuroRehack/WMORE/README.md

 This project aims at providing an opensource platform for synchronised inertial measurements.

 The project comprises two types of sensors: a Logger and a Coordinator.
-The coordinator is responsible for starting and stopping the recording on the loggers while ensuring that they remain synchronized.
-Only one coordinator is required to operate a group of loggers.
+The Coordinator is responsible for starting and stopping the recording on the Loggers while ensuring that they remain synchronized.
+Only one Coordinator is required to operate a group of Loggers.

-This document provide a information on the components needed to build a WMORE, how to program them, assemble them and use the WMORE.
+This document provide information on the components needed to build the WMOREs, how to program, assemble and use them.
 ## **Table of Content**

 - [**WMORE**](#wmore)